-2. Now edit the config.yaml file generated in the current directory #.
+2. Now edit the config.yaml file generated in the current directory

 Find the trim_reads section and change the default under platforms to be

 '''

 trim_reads:

 headcrop:

 default: 0

 help: 'How many bases to crop off the beginning of the reads after quality

 trimming[Default: %(default)s]'

 outputdir:

 default: trimmed_reads

 help: 'Where to output the resulting files[Default: %(default)s]'

 q:

 default: 20

 help: 'Quality threshold to trim[Default: %(default)s]'

 platforms:

 choices:

 - MiSeq

 - Sanger

 - Roche454

 - IonTorrent

 default:

 - MiSeq

 #- Sanger

 #- Roche454

-#- IonTorrent
+#- TonTorrent.

 help: 'List of platforms to include data for[Default: %(default)s]'

 '''

-Notice Sanger, Roche454 and IonTorrent are commented out.
+Notice that we have commented out(put # before them) Sanger, Roche454 and IonTorrent.
 You can either comment them out or completely delete them.
+It is up to you.

-3. Then you can run runsample with the -c config.yaml argument and it will only use MiSeq reads
+3. Then you can run runsample with the -c config. yaml argument and it will only use MiSeq reads

+'''

-\$> runsample -od 947 -head_crop 20 ngs_mapper/tests/fixtures/functional/947 ngs_mapper/tests
+$> runsample -od 947 -head_crop 20 ngs_mapper/tests/fixtures/functional/947 ngs_mapper/tests

+'''